FuelLabs/sway-rfcs/rfcs/0016-const-fn.md

 Thus the overhead for doing `const fn` evaluation with the VM should be around **tens of milliseconds**, which is negligible compared to compiling a program with std which takes around 2.5 seconds.

+## Configurables

+Today configurables do through ABIEncode/AbiDecode pass.
+Which not only increase the final binary size, but also imposes a gas cost for the mere presence of configurables, even when they are not used.

+This new approach has the potencial to make `const` and `configurables` initialization really zero cost.

 ## Enforcing constness rules